walshbr/introduction-to-text-analysis/text-analysis/distant-reading.md

 #### Word Frequencies
 In the last chapter, we worked with concordances, stopwords, and frequency analyses.
 We were mostly interested in the numbers of times that particular words or phrases didn't appear over the course of our corpus.

+You cannot read everything.
+Instead, focus on what humans are good at: reading with care and offering interpre